Defensible Space & Neighbors

 Sample Template Letter

 Nevada County residents are having success achieving defensible space and egress clearance by working directly with their neighbors.
-This is a challenging but important topic that best addressed through collaboration and community involvement.
+This is a challenging but important topic that is best addressed through collaboration and community involvement.
 Sometimes putting it in writing is the best approach.
 Download this sample template letter (download MS Word doc.) to help you communicate with property owners via mail.

 Out of the Area Neighbors